boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/php-with-javascript.md

         </script>
      ```

- 7. Create a file `authorizeserver.php` inside a folder `rest`, and define the variables `secretCode` and `userEmail` for authorization purposes.
+ 7. Create a file named `authorizeserver.php` inside a folder called `rest`, and define the variables `secretCode` and `userEmail` for authorization purposes.

      ```js
             $secretCode = "";// Use your SecretCode here.